metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `client_id` (String) Auth: Azure Service Principal:The ClientID of the Azure Service Principal used to authenticate with Azure DNS.If set, ClientSecret and TenantID must also be set.
+- `client_id` (String) Auth: Azure Service Principal: The ClientID of the Azure Service Principal used to authenticate with Azure DNS.
+If set, ClientSecret and TenantID must also be set.
-- `client_secret_secret_ref` (Attributes) Auth: Azure Service Principal:A reference to a Secret containing the password associated with the Service Principal.If set, ClientID and TenantID must also be set. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--azure_dns--client_secret_secret_ref))
+- `client_secret_secret_ref` (Attributes) Auth: Azure Service Principal: A reference to a Secret containing the password associated with the Service Principal.
+If set, ClientID and TenantID must also be set. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--azure_dns--client_secret_secret_ref))
 - `environment` (String) name of the Azure environment (default AzurePublicCloud)
 - `hosted_zone_name` (String) name of the DNS zone that should be used
-- `managed_identity` (Attributes) Auth: Azure Workload Identity or Azure Managed Service Identity:Settings to enable Azure Workload Identity or Azure Managed Service IdentityIf set, ClientID, ClientSecret and TenantID must not be set. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--azure_dns--managed_identity))
+- `managed_identity` (Attributes) Auth: Azure Workload Identity or Azure Managed Service Identity: Settings to enable Azure Workload Identity or Azure Managed Service Identity If set, ClientID, ClientSecret and TenantID must not be set. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--azure_dns--managed_identity))
-- `tenant_id` (String) Auth: Azure Service Principal:The TenantID of the Azure Service Principal used to authenticate with Azure DNS.If set, ClientID and ClientSecret must also be set.
+- `tenant_id` (String) Auth: Azure Service Principal: The TenantID of the Azure Service Principal used to authenticate with Azure DNS.
+If set, ClientID and ClientSecret must also be set.

 <a id="nestedatt--spec--acme--solvers--dns01--azure_dns--client_secret_secret_ref"></a>
 ### Nested Schema for `spec.acme.solvers.dns01.azure_dns.client_secret_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.

 <a id="nestedatt--spec--acme--solvers--dns01--azure_dns--managed_identity"></a>